 Expats wishing to drive in Kazakhstan will need an international driving permit.

 There is little to no cycling infrastructure in Kazakhstan, although that doesn't stop a few enthusiastic locals from dusting off their bikes every year and taking a few rides once summer has arrived.
 The only real option is to cycle on the road, but cyclists will need to be prepared to encounter irate drivers and must keep their wits about them at all times.

 Air travel in Kazakhstan

-Due to the vastness of the country, air travel is typically the best way to travel regionally within Kazakhstan.
-There are a number of Kazakhstani airlines providing well-priced domestic flights.
-Almaty International Airport and Astana International Airport are the country's two major air travel hubs.
+Due to the great size of the country, air travel is typically the best way to travel regionally within Kazakhstan, and there are a number of Kazakhstani airlines providing well-priced domestic flights.
+Almaty International Airport and Nursultan Nazarbayev International Airport are the country's two major air travel hubs.